meltyourface/blank/posts/Lineage-holders/Digital-Initiation-Ritual-for-Lineage-Holders/index.md

 ## The Digital Initiatory Journey of the Lineage Holders

-Purpose: To design a comprehensive digital ritual for initiation and transmission of sacred knowledge within the Lineage holders' tradition, utilizing innovative multimedia platforms.
+**Purpose**: To design a comprehensive digital ritual for initiation and transmission of sacred knowledge within the Lineage holders' tradition, utilizing innovative multimedia platforms.

 Phase 1: Preparation for the Initiation